17Anamika/Sales-Data-Analyzer/README.md

 🔧 Features
 - Reads sales data from Excel (.xlsx)
 - Calculates total sales for each product
-- Groups sales by date
+- Groups sales by product and date
 - Visualizes results using bar and line charts (matplotlib)

 🧰 Tools & Libraries Used